 }

-TypeScript compiles to JavaScript, but if you publish types that only work well in TypeScript, you’re leaving half your potential users in the dark.
+TypeScript compiles to JavaScript, but if your published types only work well in a TypeScript project, half your users are left with a worse experience.

 Craters ships .d.ts declaration files alongside the compiled output: